mbsa-tud/tsad_platform/README.md

             MdlInfo = [];
     ```

-2. **Add the detection call for your network**: Go to the folder `tsad_platform > src > detection` and open the file `detectWith_DL.m`.
+2. **Add the detection call for your model**: Go to the folder `tsad_platform > src > detection` and open the file `detectWith_DL.m`.
 Add your model name within the main *switch* statement, then add your detection function call.
 Make sure to save the prediction of your model in the `anomalyScores` variable (even if your model outputs labels):

     ```matlab
     switch modelOptions.name